theP4N1C0/linkapichallenge/README.md

 # Challenge for LinkApi

-In this challenge i make a RESTFull API with Node JS.
+In this challenge I make a RESTFull API with Node JS.
 This API makes an integration between [Bling](http://bling.com.br/) and [Pipedrive](https://pipedrive.com/).

 # Required